Text-guided Fine-Grained Video Anomaly Understanding: Experiments

-\textbf{Evaluation Metrics for \RAE.} We evaluate how \RAE\ injects region/motion evidence into the language decoder from two aspects: \emph{text faithfulness} and \emph{discriminative ability}.
-For text faithfulness, we compute bilingual evaluation understudy (BLEU-4)~\cite{papineni2002bleu} separately for \emph{Target} (appearance/category) and \emph{Trajectory} (direction/speed/path) descriptions.
-Given hypothesis $\mathcal{H}$ and references $\mathcal{R}$, BLEU-4 is defined as $\mathrm{BLEU\!-\!4} = \mathrm{BP} \cdot \exp\!\big(\tfrac{1}{4}\sum_{n=1}^{4}\log p_n\big)$, where BP is the brevity penalty and $p_n$ are $n$-gram precisions.
-For videos with multiple references, we select the best-matching reference and report macro-averaged scores across videos.
-For discriminative ability, we assess binary decision accuracy by normalizing the model’s output to \{\texttt{Yes}, \texttt{No}\} and computing $\mathrm{Acc} = \tfrac{\#\text{correct}}{\#\text{total}} \times 100\%$, along with balanced accuracy $\mathrm{bAcc} = \tfrac{1}{2}(\mathrm{TPR} + \mathrm{TNR})$ when class imbalance exists.
-In addition, we evaluate threshold-free discrimination using frame-level ROC–AUC, where micro-AUC aggregates all frames across videos and macro-AUC averages per-video AUC values.
-Unless otherwise specified, experiments are conducted under a one-shot setting, with text metrics aligned at the video level and AUC at the frame level, and minimal text normalization applied without external rewriting.
+\textbf{Evaluation Metrics for \RAE.} We evaluate \RAE on \emph{anomaly explanation} and \emph{discriminative ability}.
+For faithfulness, we compute BLEU-4~\cite{papineni2002bleu} ($\mathrm{BP} \cdot \exp(\tfrac{1}{4}\sum \log p_n)$) separately for \emph{Target} and \emph{Trajectory} descriptions, using the best-matching reference per video.
+For discriminative ability, we report binary accuracy ($\mathrm{Acc}$) and balanced accuracy ($\mathrm{bAcc} = \tfrac{1}{2}(\mathrm{TPR} + \mathrm{TNR})$).
+We further evaluate threshold-free discrimination using frame-level micro- and macro-ROC–AUC.
+All experiments adopt a one-shot setting with minimal text normalization.

-\textbf{Implementation Details.} We adopt a two-stage training protocol that first learns the \AHD to generate pixel-level anomaly heatmaps and then fine-tunes the \RAE together with a lightweight LoRA on the language decoder to inject appearance, pixel/region localization, and trajectory into the language decoder.